*In loving memory of Cathie Blair (16/05/1952 – 8/7/2019)

 I’m inspired by the myriad colours, designs, textures and feel of fabric.

+Do you have a project for the near future?
 Much to my delight, my eleven-year-old granddaughter gets as excited as I do in the fabric store, going down aisle after aisle, exclaiming, pointing and stroking the various bolts of fabric.

 I’m teaching her to sew and to quilt, an ongoing project dear to my heart.